 Patients are screened for organ involvement beginning with noninvasive testing:

-• Kidneys: Urinalysis; measurement of serum BUN, creatinine, and albumin; estimated glomerular filtration rate (eGFR); and 24-hour urine collection for protein electrophoresis (UPEP)
+Kidneys: Urinalysis; measurement of serum blood urea nitrogen (BUN), creatinine, and albumin; estimated glomerular filtration rate (eGFR); and 24-hour urine collection for protein electrophoresis (UPEP)

-• Lungs: Chest x-ray, chest CT, and pulmonary function tests
+Lungs: Chest radiograph, chest computed tomography (CT), and pulmonary function tests

-• Heart: ECG and measurement of biomarkers such as brain (B-type) natriuretic peptide (BNP) or N-terminal-pro-BNP (NT-proBNP) and troponin
+Heart: Electrocardiogram (ECG) and measurement of serum biomarkers such as brain (B-type) natriuretic peptide (BNP) or N-terminal-pro-BNP (NT-proBNP) and troponin

 Cardiac involvement can be suggested by low voltage on ECG (caused by a thickened ventricle) and/or dysrhythmias.
 If cardiac involvement is suspected because of symptoms, in addition to ECG findings and cardiac biomarkers, echocardiography is done to measure diastolic relaxation and global longitudinal strain (a measure of left ventricular systolic function) and to screen for biventricular hypertrophy.
-In ambiguous cases, cardiac MRI can be done to detect persistent subendocardial gadolinium enhancement, a characteristic finding.
-Cardiac technetium pyrophosphate nuclear scans improve detection of ATTR amyloid heart disease and can avoid the need for heart biopsies provided blood tests rule out AL amyloidosis (2, 3).
+In ambiguous cases, cardiac magnetic resonance imaging (MRI) can be done to detect persistent subendocardial gadolinium enhancement, a characteristic finding.
+Cardiac technetium pyrophosphate nuclear scans improve detection of ATTR amyloid heart disease and can avoid the need for heart biopsies provided blood tests exclude AL amyloidosis (2, 3).

 Diagnosis references